 This post may contain affiliate links.
 For more information, please read the full disclosure policy here.

-Zagreb and Singapore were the biggest surprises of my 2017 travels.
-Initially, I visited Zagreb for two nights as a stopover between Budapest and Ljubljana.
-But what I didn’t expect was to find a cool, and cheap, and colourful, Croatian capital.
+Zagreb and Singapore were the biggest surprises of my 2017 travels and I’m so glad I decided to spend one day in Zagreb as a stopover between Budapest and Ljubljana.
+But what I didn’t expect was to find a cool, cheap and colourful Croatian capital.
 I also think I instantly liked Zagreb because the weather was not in the single digits.
-Being able to get away with just wearing a long-sleeved shirt and jacket was amazing!
+Being able to get away with just wearing a long-sleeved shirt and jacket was amazing 🙌🏻.

-Anyway, there doesn’t seem to be a lot of information out there on Zagreb.
-So here is my input: my 24-hour travel guide to Zagreb.
-Hopefully it helps you plan your own visit.
+Anyway, there doesn’t seem to be a lot of information out there about spending just one day in Zagreb.
+So here is my input: how to spend 24 hours in Zagreb.
+Hopefully, it helps you plan your own visit.
 Because you are going to visit now, right?
 It did make Lonely Planet’s 2017 Best in Europe list (just saying).

 Sidenote: when my bus crossed from Croatia to Slovenia, every passenger had to get out and have all of their belongings searched.
 They were very thorough.

-Next, check out Dolac Market.
-It’s open from 6:30am every day.
+Next, check out the Dolac Market.
+It’s open from 6:30 am every day.
 Locals set up stalls selling all kinds of food, including cheese, meat and lots of colourful produce.
 There are also stalls selling the usual souvenirs.
 I love visiting markets in every new city, as they allow you to see a glimpse of normal everyday life for locals.